 With the rise of smartphones, tablets, and wearable devices, we have become information junkies.
 We always want to know what’s going on and we are constantly checking our email and social media.
 This can cause us to have increased anxiety, especially in situations (like class) where we can’t check our phones every minute.
 In fact, a team of researchers from Kent State University conducted a study on college students and found that “those with high cell phone use tended to have a lower GPA, higher anxiety, and lower satisfaction with life or happiness compared to their peers who reportedly used their cell phones less”.

 Our generation has become so obsessed with staying connected that a term has been created for it, FOMO, or the Fear of Missing Out.
 Oxford Dictionary defines it as an “anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on social media”.
 But, out of all the times we check our phones, how often is there actually something exciting going on?
 Did we really need to see that cat meme?
 Did I need to see my friend’s brunch pics?
 Probably not.
 Put your phone away and start fully enjoying the moments you spend with people, which brings me onto the next benefit….

 Better Social Connections

 When many people get together for a meal or to catch up they end up on their phones for half of the time.
 They give each other their limited attention and are only partly participating in the conversation and partly focused on what’s happening in cyberspace.
 This diminishes our ability to form deeper relationships with others.
-By putting down the phone and focusing purely on the people you’re with, you’ll pick up on things you wouldn’t have and leave the conversation feeling more fulfilled and connected with the other people.
+By turning off your notifications for a set period of time and focusing purely on the people you’re with, you’ll pick up on things you wouldn’t have and leave the conversation feeling more fulfilled and connected with the other people.